The best camping in Petaluma Adobe State Historic Park, CA

 9.7mi from Petaluma Adobe State Historic Park · 1 site

 You will enjoy a comfortable trailer that is stocked for your cooking and sleeping needs.
 A drip coffee maker, oven, stove, microwave and fridge, along with a gas bbq outside.
 Queen size bed with linens, a pull out coutch(linens are supplied) and 3 bunks(bring your ownsleeping bags or your own linens.
-A picnic table for the option of eating outside, camp chairs and a gas firepit(wood fires not aloud) A pond for fishing(catch and release) and to enjoy.
-Swimming Not Allowed.
+A picnic table for the option of eating outside, camp chairs and a gas firepit(wood fires not aloud) A pond for fishing(catch and release) to enjoy.
+Fishing is seasonal(winter hibernate til spring) Swimming Not Allowed.
 Peaceful, quiet country setting with outstanding views of rolling hills.
 Get out and walk the property down to the Farm Barn to feed the chickens, geese, ducks, sheep and goats.
 Daily farm fresh eggs and local goods to add to your meals.
 Lots of area to play and have fun.

 Pets